QF 6-inch naval gun

 The QF 6-inch 40 calibre naval gun (Quick-Firing) was used by many United Kingdom-built warships around the end of the 19th century and the start of the 20th century.

-In UK service it was known as the QF 6-inch Mk I, II, III guns.
+In British service it was known as the QF 6-inch Mk I, II, III guns.
 As the 15 cm/40 (6") 41st Year Type naval gun it was used for pre-dreadnought battleships, armoured cruisers and protected cruisers of the early Imperial Japanese Navy built in UK and European shipyards.
 It was also the heaviest gun ever carried by a pre-Cold War destroyer.

 Design

 QF technology

-These guns were developed to exploit the new "QF" technology, which involved loading the propellant charge in a brass case with primer in its base.
-The brass case also sealed the breech, allowing a lighter mechanism.
-This was presumed to allow a faster rate of fire than the older "Breech Loading" system, where the propellant was loaded in cloth bags and then a separate friction or percussion tube fitted into the breech for firing.
-The QF principle had proved successful with the much smaller QF 3 pounder Hotchkiss and Nordenfelt QF 3 and 6 pounders from 1885 onwards.
+These guns were developed to exploit the new "QF" technology, which involved loading the propellant charge in a brass case with integrated primer in its base.
+This allowed a faster rate of fire than the older "Breech Loading" system, where the propellant was loaded in cloth bags and then a separate friction or percussion tube fitted into the breech for firing.
+The brass case sealed the breech, allowing a lighter mechanism, and at the same time disposed with the necessity of washing or sponging any smouldering fragments left from the previous shot, which could ignite the charge (then of black powder) prematurely.
+The QF principle had proved successful with the much smaller QF 3 pounder Hotchkiss and Nordenfelt QF 3- and 6-pounders from 1885 onwards, and with QF 4.7-inch Mk I – IV naval gun from 1886.